davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 high enough sampling frequency to faithfully represent the image, and sample the image intensity at each of the sample points.

-There's a hitch: the maximum frequency of an image depends on what you point your camera at, but your camera's sampling rate is fixed.
+There's a htich: the maximum frequency of an image is highly variable, but your camera's sampling rate is fixed.
 Digital cameras sample using a rectangular array of CCDs, each of which samples the light intensity at that point.
 The camera's sampling rate is constant, determined by how far apart the CCDs are placed.